Services & Appointments

 Make an Appointment with Director Peck

-Liz joined CDO in fall 2021.
-She began her service as CDO’s Interim Clerkship Director and transitioned to become our Director, JD Counselor & Coach.
-In a remote capacity, Liz advises JD students on careers in all legal-employment sectors; coaches students to assist them in defining and meeting their goals; and serves as CDO’s primary alumni counselor.
+Liz advises JD students regarding law firm employment and coaches students to assist them in defining and meeting their goals.
+She also counsels first-year students in her advising cohort on summer job searches across an array of sectors and advises clerkship seekers during peak hiring season.
 Prior to joining CDO, Liz advised thousands of law students and alumni at Cornell Law School, Washington and Lee University School of Law, and the Benjamin N. Cardozo School of Law.
-A graduate of Duke Law School and Tufts University, she began her legal career as an employment litigator with Perkins Coie in Seattle, WA.
-Liz then clerked for a state court judge in Fairbanks, Alaska before becoming a legal career advisor over a quarter century ago.
-Liz is an active member of the National Association for Law Placement (NALP).
-She has served on myriad NALP committees since 1997, has been selected to speak at eight NALP Annual Education Conferences, and was NALP's liaison to the Prelaw Advisors National Council from 2009-2011.
-Liz has earned an Associate Certified Coach credential from the International Coaching Federation (ICF) and is a member of ICF.
-She is also a Certified Professional Co-Active Coach, having completed certification with the Co-Active Training Institute, the largest and most established professional coach training organization in the world.
+A graduate of Duke Law School and Tufts University, she began her legal career as an employment litigator with Perkins Coie in Seattle, WA and served as a judicial clerk in Fairbanks, Alaska.
+Liz is an active member of the National Association for Law Placement (NALP): she has served on myriad NALP committees since 1997 and has been selected to speak at nine NALP Annual Education Conferences.
+Liz holds a Professional Certified Coach credential from the International Coaching Federation (ICF) and is a member of ICF.

 Counseling focus: private sector employment